Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 ISO stands for The International Organization for Standardization.
 ISO is a non- governmental organization established in 1947.
-Their mission is to provide world-class standards and specifications for products, services and systems.
+Their mission is to provide world-class standards and specifications for products, services, and systems.

 The ISO defines an essential oil as, "a product made by distillation with either water or steam or by mechanical processing of citrus rinds or by dry distillation of natural materials.
 Following the distillation, the essential oil is physically separated from the water phase.”

 However, the ISO does not set standards for differentiating the quality of essential oils.
-An essential oil can be very therapeutic and high quality but not fall within the standards that the ISO has set.
+An essential oil can be very therapeutic and high quality but not fall within the criteria that the ISO has set.
 Being ISO certified does not prove quality.

 Association française de Normalisation (AFNOR) is the French national organization for standardization and is that country’s ISO member body.

 Some essential oil companies claim that their oils are AFNOR approved as therapeutic grade, or that they meet or exceed AFNOR standards.
-However, AFNOR does not set standards for differentiating the quality of essential oils rather they provide specifications for "industries to use as a guide to essential oil compositions so that new batches could be utilized with minimum alteration in flavor or fragrance to the finished products".
+However, AFNOR does not set criteria for differentiating the quality of essential oils rather they provide specifications for "industries to use as a guide to essential oil compositions so that new batches could be utilized with minimum alteration in flavor or fragrance to the finished products."

-Stands for "Generally Recognized as Safe".
+Stands for "Generally Recognized as Safe."
 Some essential oil companies are using this as proof that their oils are of therapeutic quality and safe to take internally.

 When a substance is classified as GRAS, it does not need to pass approval by the FDA before being used as a food additive.
 Many essential oils such as mint and neroli possess GRAS status, but this does not indicate their therapeutic value or their safety for internal ingestion.

 Essential oils are used as flavor ingredients in a wide range of products, and their inclusion in the GRAS category is dependent on their defined safe maximum concentration limits in edible goods.
-Generally, these concentration are low and allow for repeated ingestion without cumulative dosing and potential toxicity.
+Generally, these concentrations are low and allow for repeated ingestion without cumulative dosing and potential toxicity.

-Individual chemicals, as well as adulterated and synthetic essential oils can be recognized as GRAS.
+Individual chemicals, as well as adulterated and synthetic essential oils, can be recognized as GRAS.
 This means that having GRAS status does not prove purity, nor does it prove that it was organically grown, or even that it came from a plant.